apache/arrow-rs/object_store/dev/release/README.md

 # Commit changes
 git commit -a -m 'Create changelog'

-# push changes to fork and create a PR to master
+# push changes to fork and create a PR to main
 git push
 ```